samlo777/Rocket-miR/README.md

 The Rocket-miR expansion folder contains IntaRNA predictions for additional microbial strains.
 Anyone is welcome to contribute additional predictions to the repository.
 If you would like to contribute...

 - Read the IntaRNA Prediction guide which outlines all the essential steps of making new predictions [IntaRNA Prediction Guide](https://docs.google.com/document/d/1sxUSO6hEWznG-G6ytl4HQuzbiNAj5yxOqsZHtavOr24/edit?usp=sharing)
-- Reach out to neff [dot] sam1 [at] gmail [dot] com about making the results of these predictions publicly available in this repository.
+- Reach out to neff [dot] sam1 [at] gmail [dot] com about making the results of these predictions publicly available in this repository and/or if you have any questions.

+Each new strain will have its own folder within the Rocket-miR expansion folder, containing both the target prediction energy table and an HTML file with the target prediction analysis outputs for the strain.
+The IntaRNA Prediction Guide explains how to generate both the energy table and the HTML file.